amol-t-87/DataAnalystPortfolioProjects/README.md

 📈 Delivered insights on team distribution and project assignments

 ✅ Improved clarity on workforce structure and helped simulate staffing needs

+### 🍫 SweetBite Sales & Distribution Analytics with Power BI

+Explored sales and shipping trends of a fictional chocolate company to understand customer demand, distribution efficiency, and product performance.
+Built interactive dashboards to highlight KPIs and used forecasting to estimate future growth opportunities.

+🛠 Tools Used: Power BI, Power Query, DAX

+📦 Transformed raw sales and logistics data into an optimized data model

+📊 Designed dynamic dashboards for monitoring regional demand and product categories

+📈 Applied trend analysis and forecasting to anticipate seasonal peaks in chocolate sales

+🚚 Revealed a 10–14% margin improvement opportunity through smarter distribution planning

 ### 🗃 Northwind Database Analysis using PostgreSQL